Dalvin Tomlinson

-Dalvin Tomlinson (born February 28, 1994) is an American professional football nose tackle for the Arizona Cardinals of the National Football League (NFL).
+Dalvin Tomlinson (born February 28, 1994) is an American professional football nose tackle for the Los Angeles Chargers of the National Football League (NFL).
 He played college football for the Alabama Crimson Tide.
 He was selected by the New York Giants in the second round of the 2017 NFL draft, and played for the team from 2017 to 2020.

 Early life

 Tomlinson attended Henry County High School in McDonough, Georgia.
 He played football and was a wrestler in high school, winning three state titles.

 College career

 Tomlinson began attending Alabama in 2012 and redshirted his first season while still recovering from a torn ACL he suffered playing for his soccer team in high school.

 Throughout Alabama's fall camp in 2013, Tomlinson competed with Ed Stinson, Jeoffrey Pagan, and A'Shawn Robinson for the starting defensive end position.
 Head coach Nick Saban named him the backup right defensive end behind Jeoffrey Pagan to begin his freshman season.
 On August 31, 2013, Tomlinson made his collegiate debut during Alabama's 35–10 victory over Virginia Tech.
 He recorded four combined tackles, but left after suffering a knee injury that caused him to miss the entire 2013 season.
 He had a surgery to repair the knee injury and was due to miss 5–6 months.

 He returned to fall camp in 2014 and competed with Jonathan Allen and D. J. Pettway for the job as the starting defensive end.
 On August 30, 2014, Tomlinson recorded five combined tackles during Alabama's season-opening 33–23 victory over West Virginia.
 On October 25, 2014, he recorded two solo tackles and sacked Tennessee's quarterback Joshua Dobbs for the first one of his career during a 34–20 victory.
 On November 15, 2014, he recorded a season-high seven combined tackles, two tackles Mississippi, and made the second sack of his career, as Alabama defeated Mississippi State.
 He finished his sophomore season in 2014 with 22 combined tackles (8 solo), two sacks, and 5.5 tackles for a loss in 14 games.